I answer 3 questions about frustrations in the micros and avoiding Zoom poker, taking LIVE poker notes and learning to use popup stats.

 Work on your mental game.

 Tilty things happen all the time (players catching gut shots, constantly facing 3bets).
 Figure out what sends you on tilt and work to overcome it.
-You said you read a lot of books, so I imagine you’ve read ‘The Mental Game of Poker’.
+You said you read a lot of books, so I imagine you've read ‘The Mental Game of Poker'.
 Re-read it and dedicate one month to getting the most from this book.
-Fill out Jared Tendler’s questionnaire fully to help you understand your issues.
+Fill out Jared Tendler's questionnaire (found within his book) fully to help you understand your issues.
 Create your own logic statements and use his.
 Work on keeping your cool in every play session.

 Buy PokerTracker 4 and Flopzilla.